johnmcfarlane/papers/c++/error-handling.md

 }
 ```

-These two functions return incorrect results, which is bad enough.
-But by returning anything at all,
+These two functions return incorrect results.
+And by returning anything at all,
 the error is allowed to propagate further into the program.
 By the time the value is observed to be incorrect,
 control may have passed to a distant part of the program
-where the cause of -- and fix to -- the problem are lost from view.
+where the cause of -- and fix for -- the problem are lost from view.

-> A trusted friend will tell you when you have spinach in your teeth.

 There are two main solutions to this kind of anti-pattern.